February 15, 2026 8:22 am

 The Temporary Employment Support & Employability Development for Vulnerable Workers (TESEDVW)

-Vulnerable workers in the informal sector will be provided short-term jobs in one of the following areas: supplementary health care services, beautification (painting of crosses and sidewalks, public buildings, planting of trees, recreation centers, street naming, coding of homes) and waste & sanitation/cleaning of community alley.
+Vulnerable workers in the informal sector are provided short-term jobs in one of the following areas: supplementary health care services, beautification (painting of crosses and sidewalks, public buildings, planting of trees, recreation centers, street naming, coding of homes) and waste & sanitation/cleaning of community alley.

 Each beneficiary is guaranteed 60 days of paid labor under the LIPW.
 Labor subsidy allowance is calculated at a daily rate of US$4 and US$7 per day.
 Throughout the engagement, beneficiary workers are therefore expected to access US$240 and Supervisors US$420 as labor subsidies for their participation in subproject activities